The 2023 SIP program will take place Sunday, May 28th – Saturday, August 5th.Apply Here

 Students must have completed one year of college (i.e., freshman) and be a U.S. citizen or Permanent Resident to apply.

-Students in the PCCM division work on specific research projects under the supervision of an assigned mentor.
+Students in the Pulmonary and Critical Care Medicine (PCCM) division work on specific research projects under the supervision of an assigned mentor.
 Projects span a broad range of research, from the basic science of endothelial or epithelial cell biology to asthma epidemiology.
 In addition to the research experience, students participate in a weekly journal club during which they present primary research articles to their peers and members of the faculty.
 Students also attend a seminar series featuring faculty members from Johns Hopkins and the NIH.
 This forum provides students with the opportunity to interact with faculty members and hear different perspectives on issues related to career development.
 Students interested in clinical medicine are given the opportunity to “round” with the Johns Hopkins Medicine residents, providing a glimpse of life in clinical medicine as a resident at an academic institution.
 At the end of the summer, students present their work in a poster session.
 We hope that through these activities students will gain first-hand knowledge of research and academic medicine, and ultimately pursue careers in the biomedical sciences.
-You can find more information about PCCM here.

 Students must have completed one year of college by the start of the summer program (i.e., freshman) and be a U.S. citizen or Permanent Resident to apply.